Angeldude/angeldude.github.io/_posts/2024-06-21-semantics-and-proof.md

 <pre>Where Δ is a list of assumptions and <i>p</i> the conclusion and where n ≥ 0;
 a sequent of the form Δ, <i>p</i> is provable if the sequents S<sub>0</sub>....S<sub>n</sub> are provable.</pre>

+This is Part 1 because it has been sitting on my computer for ages (including my original update) and I just want to post.
+I may get back into this series but up until this point, it's fine.